kyleko1234/myEasyLedger/rest_api/Documentation/AccountSubtype/Contents/Update an AccountSubtype.md

 ### Update an account subtype
 Endpoint: `PUT /accountSubtype/{id}`

 Updates an account subtype with the values of the parameters passed.
 All parameters must be passed in order to update the object.
 Any parameters not passed are set to null.
+Cannot be used to update the "deleted" field, use `DELETE /accountSubtype/{id}` instead.
 ___

 #### Request Body Parameters